 What is Community Engagement?

-Our definition of community Community engagement Engagement has been adapted from the International Association of Public Participation model (IAP2):
+Our definition of Community Engagement has been adapted from the International Association of Public Participation model (IAP2):

 "Any process that involves the community in problem solving or decision making and uses community input to make better decisions".